ConnectedLib/connectedlib10/modules/programming/section-3-4.md

 ## Collaborating, co-learning, and teaching

 Collaborative activities with other teens can provide the social interaction that teens crave.
 Teens can co-learn with adult mentors, as well.
 Teen volunteers can assist younger children, other teens, and even adults and seniors during library programs.
 Teens can provide seniors with more one-on-one tutoring during computer classes, for example.
-A library worker at an urban western library used older teen volunteers to act as mentors during a recurring program featuring science activities.
+A librarian at an urban western library <!-- INTS_059 --> used older teen volunteers to act as mentors during a recurring program featuring science activities.
 “I always did a training session with them before each Science Explorers program.
 So they understood the concepts really well and knew what their jobs were, and then we created stations in which they were manning.
 And so they had some sort of mastery over this concept.
 And then I was there to sort of facilitate and answer the harder questions.”
 Having teens in teaching or mentoring roles not only results in a deeper learning experience for the teens themselves, it also supports peer learning in the learners and can provide the teens with resume content and teach them professionalism and other job skills.

 <div class="case_study_box">
 	<p class="box-title">Cyberseniors</p>